osamuelvieira/study-html_css-coffee-shop/README.md

 ![coffee-mobile](https://user-images.githubusercontent.com/93284539/145401972-55a1fdb4-aeed-4bd7-b721-8c087a8466ab.png)

 [^note]:This study was based on the [Starbucks template developed in Nicepage](https://nicepage.com/pt/ht/17223/cafe-starbucks-modelo-html).
-I am not the author of the layout nor do I have any professional relationship with Starbucks.
+I am not the author of the layout and have no professional relationship with Starbucks.
 All credits for this layout should be given to the developers and designers responsible for its creation.